Visiting times on our antenatal and postnatal wards

 - Once you’re in established labour you’ll go to the labour ward and your two chosen adult birth supporters can be with you for the whole of labour and birth.

-- Please come on your own if your labour is being induced, or for any other procedures.
+- You can bring your support person if your labour is being induced, or for any other procedures.

 Labour wards

-- Two chosen adult birth supporters can stay through labour and birth and until it’s time for you to go to the postnatal ward.
+- Two chosen adult birth supporters can stay with you through labour and birth and until it’s time for you to go to the postnatal ward.

 - Only one chosen birth support person is allowed for a caesarean birth.

-- Two adult birthing support persons are allowed if you’re going to the recovery area after an assisted vaginal birth, caesarean birth or if you need any care in theatre.
+- Two adult birthing support persons are allowed in the recovery area after an assisted vaginal birth, caesarean birth or if you need any care in theatre.

 Antenatal and postnatal wards

-- Visiting times for the birth supporter is 8am to 11pm and for the second visitor/birth support 2pm to 8pm.
+- Visiting times for the birth supporter is 24/7 and for visitors 2pm to 8pm.

 - We ask visitors on the maternity wards to stay with you and not to make unnecessary trips in and out of the ward.